Via della Scala, 23

 At the end of the 17th century, the pharmacy was opened to all and sundry and gained such a good reputation that its clientele soon included princes, cardinals and even the doctors of the popes, earning it the nickname the 'farmacia dei papi'.

-Unfortunately, the Antica Spezieria is no longer a working practise, having closed its doors in 1978.
+Unfortunately, the Antica Spezieria is no longer a working practice, having closed its doors in 1954.

 Search Walks in Rome: